vkbo/novelWriter/README.md

 which can be listed with the switch `--help`.
 The `--info`, `--debug` or `--verbose` flags are particularly useful for increasing logging output for debugging.

-## Licenses
+## Licence

-This is Open Source software, and novelWriter is licensed under GPLv3.
+This is Open Source software, and novelWriter is licenced under GPLv3.
 See the [GNU General Public License website](https://www.gnu.org/licenses/gpl-3.0.en.html) for more details, or consult the [LICENSE](https://github.com/vkbo/novelWriter/blob/main/LICENSE.md) file.

-Bundled assets and their licenses are listed in [CREDITS](https://github.com/vkbo/novelWriter/blob/main/CREDITS.md).
+Bundled assets and their licences are listed in [CREDITS](https://github.com/vkbo/novelWriter/blob/main/CREDITS.md).

 ## Screenshots